BaseCampCoding/Cand-Bamp-django-project-sean-bryce-lathe/PROPOSAL.md

  - Monday: Assess where we are in the project, finish what needs to be finished in last week's work.
 After this, we will start on the css and look of each template.

+ - Tuesday: We will work on getting music playing on the website.
+If we finish with our goal we'll try to add a follow goal.
 ### Students
 - Bryce
 - Lathe